-Our specialists are board-certified and have vast experience in working with individuals who require specialized care depending on the specifics of their condition.
+Our specialists are board-certified, board-eligible (BC/BE) and have vast experience in working with individuals who require specialized care depending on the specifics of their condition.
 They will treat you as the unique individual you are, rather than a number on a list of insurance claims.

-In addition to experienced specialists, Neurosurgeons of New Jersey offers the convenience of five locations, ensuring you don’t have to travel far to find the top care in the industry.
+In addition to experienced specialists, Neurosurgeons of New Jersey offers the convenience of nine locations, ensuring you don’t have to travel far to find the top care in the industry.
 You owe it to yourself to seek the best treatment possible.
 Neurosurgeons of New Jersey can help you on your path to recovery from hemifacial spasm and its debilitating symptoms.